9 May, 2027

 [email protected]

-(beginners Friday and Saturday)
+(beginners Saturday and Sunday)

 Please note: The intro day is mandatory in order to attend the seminar.